 Sfax also has custom Enterprise plans for high-volume users needing 2,500+ pages per month.
 You’ll be charged $0.10 per page for each page over your monthly limit.

 As you can see, Sfax is pricey.
 But it’s worth it for medical practices or any company in the healthcare field.
-Another drawback of Sfax is that it only supports faxes being sent in the US and Canada.
+As of now, Sfax only supports faxes being sent in the US and Canada.

-Biscom 123 is another top consideration for online faxing.
-It’s one of the best options for email-to-fax on the market today.
+Biscom 123 is one of the best options for email-to-fax on the market today.
+I recommend it for people who need to fax, but not all the time.

 You can send a fax directly from your email app using the following format: